prathamdupare/odoo-research/README.md

+[Notebook](https://notebooklm.google.com/notebook/6d0d1658-55a2-4ab1-bc8e-5836e158a843) - This notebook has all the context of full odoo Codebase.

 Odoo's data management relies on a modular structure and a robust data layer that includes an **Object Relational Mapper (ORM)** interacting with a relational database, typically **PostgreSQL**.
 The sources provide insights into the structural elements and key components involved in this data management.

 **Directory Structure and Core Components:**